ucsb-cs156/ucsb-cs156.github.io/textbooks.md

 description: "Textbooks used in CMPSC 156"
 ---

-# Note about the textbooks for the course

-The textbooks for this course are available in "full text", at no charge, to UCSB students (see below).

-There is a "catch": In past years, there were a limited number of "seats" for access to the UC subscription to the O'Reilly library that provides this access.

-If you login at a time when "too many" folks from across the UC System (yes, all nine campuses), you might get an error.
-This hasn't happened in a while, so maybe it's no longer a problem, but **be warned**; there may be a benefit to having your own paper copy.

-The books tend to be much less expensive than traditional textbooks, so if you can afford it, there is benefit to purchasing your own physical copy.

 ## Textbooks Used This Quarter

 {% assign textbooks = site.textbooks | sort: 'custom_sort_order' %}